-Yubikey Authentication Support
+YubiKey Authentication Support

-Note: This feature is applicable for Unified Pulse Secure Client on Linux only.
+Note: This feature is applicable for Pulse Secure Desktop Client on Linux and macOS only.

-Yubikey is a hardware token for Multifactor Authentication that supports OTP, with plans to adopt modern authentication approaches such as FIDO U2F with single security key.
+YubiKey is a hardware token for Multifactor Authentication that supports OTP, with plans to adopt modern authentication approaches such as FIDO U2F with single security key.